joshbrew/free_eeg32_web/README.md

 eeg32 in eeg32.js
 * Contains all necessary functions to connect to, parse, and organize the FreeEEG32 data.
-* Decoders can be written for any hardware with serial output and used seamlessly with the rest of the API
+* Decoders can be written for any hardware with serial output and used seamlessly with the rest of the API.
 * Increasing number of simple but essential signal analysis functions:

-Class instance functions:
+eeg32 class instance functions:

 `var eegclass = new eeg32();`